UPDATE: (December 13, 2020)

 And because we don’t take rejections seriously, we hope that you won’t too.
 What matters though is sending in your best and most refreshing work, well edited and we’ll get talking.
 Include a brief biography (no more than 150 words) and a covering note with your submission.
 Before submitting, we strongly recommend that you read up recent issues to acquaint yourself with the kind of material that has been published previously.

 We charge a nominal submission fee of $3 per submission.
 Submission fees are non-refundable.
 This fee will help cover submission processing fees, hosting fees and ongoing operational costs.
-This fee will also help us award an honorarium to one chosen contributor every quarter.

 Copyright for articles, artwork & photographs published in this magazine shall rest with the authors, with first publication rights to The Bangalore Review.
 As the magazine follows an open access policy, articles or extracts from articles may be used by others, with proper attribution, for academic and non-commercial use.
 We reserve the right to publish the work in print in case we go for a print edition at a later time.